 Previously referred to as Marie-Strumpells spondylitis, poker back, and rheumatoid spondylitis, ankylosing spondylitis (AS) is a term that few people will have heard of unless they've been diagnosed with the condition.
 Generally, it's thought of as a type of arthritis that affects the joints of the spine.

-Ankylosing spondylitis is an inflammatory condition that can affect various areas of the body (such as the heart, the eyes, the lungs, and kidneys) but which mainly attacks the joints of the spine and the joints between the pelvis and the spine, the sacroiliac joints.
-Over time, the inflammation brought on by AS can lead not only to pain and stiffness in affected areas, but can also result in ankylosis, which is the fusion or fixation of joints.
+Ankylosing spondylitis is an inflammatory condition that can affect various areas of the body (such as the heart, the eyes, the lungs, and kidneys), but it mainly attacks the joints of the spine and the joints between the pelvis and the spine, called the sacroiliac (SI) joints.
+Over time, the inflammation brought on by AS can lead not only to chronic pain and stiffness in affected areas, but can also result in "ankylosis" (new bone formation), which can cause the fusion or fixation of joints.

-AS can cause significant damage to joints and internal organs, and the pain and limitation in mobility can make work difficult.
-However, if disagnosed early and if properly treated with the proper medications, the damage that results from inflammation brought on by this disorder.
+Ankylosing spondylitis can cause significant damage to joints and internal organs, and the pain and limitation in mobility can make work difficult.
+However, if diagnosed early and if properly treated with medications, most people can minimize the damage that results from inflammation brought on by this disorder.

-If your AS is not severe enough to fulfill one of the above requirements, you might still be able to get disability benefits if it limits your functioning so much that there are many work activities you cannot do.
-For more information, see our articles on how Social Security decides if you should be able to work.
+If your AS is not severe enough to fulfill one of the above requirements, you might still be able to get disability benefits if it limits your functioning so much that there are many work activities you can't do.